lggmonclar/GRUT/README.md

 * Object-Component system
 * Renderer written in OpenGL (intend to support other APIs eventually)
 * Custom memory management/allocator
-* Collision detection using GJK
+* Collision detection using GJK for the narrow phase and a Bounding Volume Hierarchy for the broad phase
 * Math library written from scratch

 ## Project organization